 Emphasis is placed on normal and clinical nutrition, including many aspects of diet therapy.
 Presents current information on the relationship of nutrition to health.
-Prerequisite: Anatomy and Physiology 1500, Anatomy and Physiology 1551, Anatomy and Physiology 1552, Anatomy and Physiology 1571 or Anatomy and Physiology 1572 or consent of instructor (3 lecture hours)
+Prerequisite: Anatomy and Physiology 1500, Anatomy and Physiology 1551, Anatomy and Physiology 1552, Anatomy and Physiology 1571 or Anatomy and Physiology 1571 or Anatomy and Physiology 1572 or consent of instructor (3 lecture hours)